Skip to main content

 4. Move your active projects to the cloud.
 Google Drive, Dropbox, or OneDrive all work as a starting point.
 The goal is getting documents off individual devices and into a shared location.

 5. Evaluate construction software when you are ready.
 Once you have the discipline of organized documents, moving to purpose-built software becomes a natural next step that amplifies what you are already doing.
+Our guide to the best construction management software can help you compare options.

 Construction document management is not exciting.
 It is not the reason you got into this business.
 But it is the thing that keeps your projects running smoothly, protects you when disputes come up, and saves your team hours of wasted time every single week.
 The contractors who treat their documents like the valuable business assets they are will always have an edge over the ones still digging through the truck looking for that permit.